explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 When an engineer is bringing up the containers for the first time, he can work through the issues for each container one at a time, following a set of instructions.
-He can see the `docker run` commands he's executing right there, with the parameters, and make any adjustments to them.
+When executing `docker-compose up` it's not clear to the user what's happening.
+With `docker run` he can see the configuration right there in the parameters, and make any adjustments to them.

 At a higher level, I just don’t want to compose services together.
 Why take down Postgres with my app?
 It's just a service.
 Once it's up, leave it up.